keeps/roda-in/README.md

 RODA-in supports several Submission Information Package formats.
 At the moment we have included support for:

 * BagIt, a hierarchical file packaging format for storage and transfer of arbitrary digital content.
 A "bag" has just enough structure to enclose descriptive "tags" and a "payload" but does not require knowledge of the payload's internal semantics.
 This BagIt format should be suitable for disk-based or network-based storage and transfer.
 BagIt is widely used in the practice of digital preservation.
 The specification of BagIt can be found [here](https://tools.ietf.org/html/draft-kunze-bagit-13).
-* E-ARK SIP format, specification [here](http://www.eark-project.com/resources/project-deliverables/17-d32-e-ark-sip-draft-specification/file)
+* E-ARK SIP format, a Submission Information Package format developed by the EU funded E-ARK Project.
+The specification can be found [here](http://www.eark-project.com/resources/project-deliverables/17-d32-e-ark-sip-draft-specification/file)

 ## Requirements